D3dl3g/Magic-Mirror/README.md

 To get the Server to be viewable from a Client or any web browser on your network are now going to tell the server which IP to attach itself to and which IPs are allowed to access the server.
 ```
-sudo nano MagicMirror/config/config.js
+sudo nano ~/MagicMirror/config/config.js
 ```
-Change the address IP to your Static IP allocation for the CT (no real NEED to delete the 127.x.x.x address that is there.
+Change the address IP the IP we found earlier (for me i am happy to have `...0.227` as my static/reserved IP.
+No real NEED to delete the 127.x.x.x address that is there.
 I just wanted to remove variables when I was testing)

 Modify the ipWhitelist entry to give any number of devices on your network access to the server.
 You can list any number of, comma separated, individual IPs or IP Ranges, also dont forget the "" marks around your IP entries.